 From its beginnings as a small Swabian company in contract software development to a listed IT service provider active throughout Germany – DATAGROUP has reinvented itself again and again in the course of its more than 35-year history.
-An interview with founder and CEO Max H.-H. Schaber about the history of the company.
+An interview with founder Max H.-H. Schaber about the history of the company.

 Why did you decide to start your own company?

 Every entrepreneur is probably asked this question.
 I could never imagine permanently being an employee.
 After three years as an employee, the thought matured in me that I could do it better myself.
 The background was the possible self-determination and freedom!

 When you founded DATAGROUP, the company still had a different name and a different focus.
 What were those?